Skip to Content

-Bankruptcy Means Test in Kansas
+Kansas Bankruptcy Means Test

 To determine if you are eligible to file for Chapter 7 bankruptcy in Kansas you must pass the means test.
 This measures your finances against the average in your area.
 You automatically pass the means test if your level of income is below the median.